conor-williams/AOC/README.md

 </pre>
 <h3>specials</h3>
 <pre>
-2019.day25 is interactive  (dungeons and dragons -- could be automated but. (in the 2019/day25 directory..)
+2019.day25 is interactive  (dungeons and dragons -- could be automated but its a fun game... (in the 2019/day25 directory..)
-2022.day7.X uses unix scripts..(simulation of a hard drive). (maybe a todo -> c 2025) 2023.day25 is manual use of graphics (python dot etc...) (nodes in a kindof graph) see readme on how: 2023.day25.readme.txt (have to run scripts)
+2022.day7.X uses unix scripts..(simulation of a hard drive). (maybe a todo -> c/c++ in 2025)
+2023.day25 is manual use of graphics (python dot etc...) (nodes in a kindof graph) see readme on how: 2023.day25.readme.txt (have to run scripts)
 2024.day24.2 is manual use of graphics (python dot etc...)
 (44 bit half adder kinda microchip) see readme on how: 2024.day24.2.readme.txt (have to run scripts)
 </pre>